 1. Open a no-fee online (digital) bank account

-Digital banks like PC Financial, Tangerine, Alterna Bank, and Motive Financial have been around for a while.
+Digital banks like Simplii Financial, Tangerine, Alterna Bank, and Motive Financial have been around for a while.
 Try one of them out!
 Their chequing accounts generally come with no monthly fees and unlimited transactions.
 Not just that, you also get paid interest on all your balances (both chequing and savings) and may even earn a welcome cash bonus up to $150.
 There are pros and cons to banking with these online banks, and I mention those later in this article.

 2. Keep the minimum chequing account balance